NBISweden/AGAT/docs/gxf.md

 ### GFF0
 (before 13-11-1997)

-There is no clear information about how look the format at that time but it was close to the GFF1 format specification without the field "source" added the 1997-11-13.
+There is no clear information about how look the format at that time but it was close to the GFF1 format specification without the field `source` added the 1997-11-13.

 ### GFF1
 (13-11-1997)